|

 I plan on making this article available as an easily downloadable pdf

-file very soon,
+file soon,

 and will let you know when that's ready to go.